Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Geometry/SnapGeometryEdits/readme.md

 To snap to polygon and polyline layers, the recommended approach is to set the `FeatureLayer`'s feature tiling mode to `FeatureTilingMode.EnabledWithFullResolutionWhenSupported` and use the default `ServiceFeatureTable` feature request mode `FeatureRequestMode.OnInteractionCache`.
 Local data sources, such as geodatabases, always provide full resolution geometries.
 Point and multipoint feature layers are also always full resolution.

-For SDKs which added enhanced feedback at 200.3 (Java, QT, .NET, Swift): Snapping can be used during interactive edits that move existing vertices using the `VertexTool`.
+Snapping can be used during interactive edits that move existing vertices using the `VertexTool`.
 It is also supported for adding new vertices for input devices with a hover event (such as a mouse move without a mouse button press).
 Using the magnifier to perform a vertex move allows users of touch devices to clearly see the visual cues for snapping.

-For SDKs which did not add enhanced feedback yet (Kotlin): Snapping can be used during interactive edits that move existing vertices using the `VertexTool`.
-Using the magnifier to perform the vertex move allows users of touch devices to clearly see the visual cues for snapping.

 ## Tags